larytet/fizz_buzz/README.md

 # Questions

 * Write a few different implementations of the function fizz_buzz().
-Try to avoid using if..else in the code.
+* Try to avoid using if..else in the code.
+* Could you write 5 different implementations?
+May be 7 implementations?
 * What is the performnace of the best implementation?
 * What is the performnace of the worst implementation?